-How can I make them feel how our fathers our uncles haters of oppression came to this coast how say don't let make them feel who them scare you are your oppressors America [...] or that this fishpeddler you have in Charlestown Jails one of your founders Massachusetts? (theBig Money,pp.1084.5)
+How can I make them feel how our fathers our uncles haters of oppression came to this coast how say don't let them scare you make them feel who are your oppressors America [...] or that this fishpeddler you have in Charlestown Jails one of your founders Massachusetts? (the Big Money,pp.1084.5)